bosun-ai/kwaak/README.md

 Kwaak expects a Dockerfile in the root of your project.
 This Dockerfile should contain all the dependencies required to test and run your code.
 Additionally, it expects the following to be present:

 - **git**: Required for git operations
-- **fd** (https://github.com/sharkdp/fd): Required for searching files.
+- **fd** [github](https://github.com/sharkdp/fd): Required for searching files.
 Note that it should be available as `fd`, some systems have it as `fdfind`.
-- **ripgrep** (https://github.com/BurntSushi/ripgrep): Required for searching _in_ files.
+- **ripgrep** [github](https://github.com/BurntSushi/ripgrep): Required for searching _in_ files.
 Note that it should be available as `rg`.

 If you already have a Dockerfile for other purposes, you can either extend it or provide a new one and override the dockerfile path in the configuration.

 _For an example Dockerfile in Rust, see [this project's Dockerfile](/Dockerfile)_

-Additionally, you will need an OpenAI API key and a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) if leveraging OpenAI.
+Additionally, you will need an OpenAI API key (if OpenAI is your LLM provider) and a [github token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>